hov1417/unique-ipv4-counter/Readme.md

         | ((((value2 >>> 24) * MULTIPLIER_0) >>> 16) & 0xFFL)
 )
 ```
-which is faster for 1-2% then the first one.
+which is faster for 1-2% than the first one.

 Yet this would take me at least few days, and I'm already working on this for a week,
 so I decided to stick to my implementation.